awsdocs/amazon-aurora-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

 In contrast, *minor version upgrades* include only changes that are backward\-compatible with existing applications\.
 You can initiate a minor version upgrade manually by modifying your DB cluster\.
 Or you can enable the **Auto minor version upgrade** option when creating or modifying a DB cluster\.
 Doing so means that your DB cluster is automatically upgraded after Aurora PostgreSQL tests and approves the new version\.
 For more details, see [Automatic Minor Version Upgrades for PostgreSQL](#USER_UpgradeDBInstance.PostgreSQL.Minor)\.
 For information about manually performing a minor version upgrade, see [Manually Upgrading the Aurora PostgreSQL Engine](#USER_UpgradeDBInstance.Upgrading.Manual)\.

 **Note**
 Currently, you can do a major version upgrade from Aurora PostgreSQL 9\.6 minor versions 9\.6\.9 and greater to Aurora PostgreSQL 10 minor versions 10\.11 or greater\.
+Currently, you can't do a major version upgrade to PostgreSQL version 11\.
+To determine valid upgrade targets, see [Determining Which Engine Version to Upgrade to](#USER_UpgradeDBInstance.PostgreSQL.UpgradeVersion)\.
 Aurora DB clusters that are configured as logical replication publishers or subscribers can't undergo a major version upgrade\.
 For more information, see [Using PostgreSQL Logical Replication with Aurora](AuroraPostgreSQL.Replication.Logical.md)\.

 **Topics**